 The eCommerce businesses, for instance, may advertise more intensively during the holiday season targeting people during the hours they are off work.
 As well retailers can use DSP retargeting feature to advertise to the people who visited their stores but didn’t convert.

-Dayparting may come very handy when you apply geofencing or geotargeting campaigns as well.
+Dayparting may come in very handy when you apply geofencing or geotargeting campaigns as well.
 For example, there’s a big trade show that takes place at a certain venue during particular hours.
 Using the geo-targeting function you channel the ads to the mobile phones of the users who stay nearby.
 The dayparting, in turn, will help you to address them during the hours when this trade show is open.

 How to define the advertising schedule for your campaign?

 The daypart times may vary not only from industry to industry but also from brand to brand (especially if products or services have different specifics).
 According to general market-wide observations, working hours may appear the most productive for B2B businesses where activity rises between 10 AM and 12 PM.
-In B2C in contrast, demand surges during the holiday seasons, when people enjoy their leisure time and during the early fringe period (4:00 to 7:30 p.m.)
+In B2C in contrast, demand surges during the holiday seasons, when people enjoy their leisure time, and during the early fringe period (4:00 to 7:30 p.m.)

 At the same time, it doesn’t mean that you should focus only on these tendencies while picking the best hours and days of the week for your ad campaigns.
-The best practice will be to make a little survey-investigation for your brand and run A/B testing.
+The best practice will be to make a little survey investigation for your brand and run A/B testing.

 Define when your audience is most active

 Use this information as a starting point.
 You can use data from your CRM to analyze the peak hours when people make calls and use Google Analytics to analyze when people make purchases most often.